cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-notify.md

 The `NOTIFY` command sends a notification event together with an optional "payload" string to each client application that has previously executed `LISTEN <channel>` for the specified channel name in the current database.
 Notifications are visible to all users.

-`NOTIFY` provides a simple interprocess communication mechanism for a collection of processes accessing the same Greenplum database.
+`NOTIFY` provides a simple interprocess communication mechanism for a collection of processes accessing the same Cloudberry Database.
 A payload string can be sent along with the notification, and higher-level mechanisms for passing structured data can be built by using tables in the database to pass additional data from notifier to listener(s).

 The information passed to the client for a notification event includes the notification channel name, the notifying session's server process PID, and the payload string, which is an empty string if it has not been specified.